 Business.
-The senate district convention shall elect senate district officers and officials, shall recruit and may endorse a candidate for the State Senate and aid in the election of the candidate.
-The convention may conduct such other party business as may come before it.
-(Annual conventions and business conferences see Article III, Section 4, Subsection G.)
+The senate district convention:

+- 1. shall elect senate district officers and officials; - shall recruit and may endorse a candidate for the State Senate and aid in the election of the candidate; and

+3. The convention may conduct such other party business as may come before it.

+(For the division of business of Aannual conventions and or business conferences see Article III, Section 4, Subsection G.)